dansmyers/HonorsThesisGuide/README.md

 #### Graphs, Figures, and Tables

-**Choose appropriate graphs and tables**.
 Create the simplest possible graphs and tables to support your points, and avoid figures that are overly complex, filled with irrelevant data, or too small to read.

-**Describe figures and tables**.
+Describe your graphs and tables.
 Carefully tell the reader how to interpret data in your figures and tables.
 What are the axes and units?
 What does the shape of a line represent?
 What direction on the graph corresponds to improvement?
+Don't just put a figure in your document and expect your reader to understand why it's important.

 Label graph axes and **always include units**.
 Multi-line plots should have a legend.